george-gca/bracis_2023_srcaps/pages/results.md

 </v-clicks>

 <!--
+capsules might be a concept worth applying for SISR

 So, to conclude, the purpose of this work was to evaluate the use of the capsules in SISR, and to verify new forms of training and validating the results of NNs.
 We proposed SRCaps, a new model for SISR based on the CapsNet architecture.
 Despite the inferior result when compared to a few models, a smaller number of layers obtained a relevant result, which indicate that capsules might be a concept worth applying for SISR.
 We believe that the nonlinearity function applied may be a limiting factor, since it was designed with classification/segmentation in mind.
 We also highlight the RCAN ability to create smooth edges, the adaptive loss function, and that metrics not exactly reflect visual quality.
 For future research, we suggest to replace the composition of the UPNet, new non-linearity and routing functions for the capsules, and novel capsule models.
 -->